 Our Blog page is a great way to keep in touch.
 I’m sure you all have some great stories and adventures to tell us about!
 Photos are welcome!
 If you send an email to your friendly webmistress, I’ll post your story or picture to this page.
 Email me at firstname.lastname@example.org.
 Blessings, Marilyn Stein Underhill

-July 10, 2018: Added a delightful picture of attendees at the mini-reunion in Punxsutawney, July 6-7.
+July 30, 2018: Added delightful pictures of attendees at the mini-reunion in Punxsutawney, July 6-7.

 †June 18 2018: The obituaries of Ruby (Powell) Vasbinder and of Patricia (Graham) Slee were added to the Memoriam page.